mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="<span class='hl-1'>As straw in the fire so shall they burn before the face of the holy</span>: <span class='hl-2'>As lead in the water shall they sink</span> before the face of the righteous, And no trace of them shall any more be found.
-And on the day of their affliction there shall be rest on the earth, <span class='hl-3'>And before them they shall fall and not rise again</span>: And there shall be no one to take them with his hands and raise them: <span class='hl-4'>For they have denied the Lord of Spirits and His Anointed.</span> The name of the Lord of Spirits be blessed." verse="Enoch 48:9-10"
+text="In these days downcast in countenance shall the kings of the earth have become, And the strong who possess the land because of the works of their hands, <span class='hl-2'>For on the day of their anguish and affliction they shall not (be able to) save themselves.</span> And <span class='hl-3'>I will give them over into the hands of Mine elect</span>: <span class='hl-4'>As straw in the fire so shall they burn before the face of the holy</span>: <span class='hl-5'>As lead in the water shall they sink</span> before the face of the righteous, And no trace of them shall any more be found.
+And on the day of their affliction there shall be rest on the earth, <span class='hl-6'>And before them they shall fall and not rise again</span>: And there shall be no one to take them with his hands and raise them: <span class='hl-7'>For they have denied the Lord of Spirits and His Anointed.</span> The name of the Lord of Spirits be blessed." verse="Enoch 48:8-10"
 %}

 <div>
+{% include verse.html
+text="Flight will perish from the swift.
+The strong won’t strengthen his force. <span class='hl-2'>The mighty won’t deliver himself.</span>" verse="Amos 2:14"
+%}

+{% include verse.html
+text="<span class='hl-3'>You shall tread down the wicked; for they will be ashes under the soles of your feet</span> in the day that I make ...." verse="Malachi 4:3"
+%}

 {% capture stubble %}
 See also {% include inline-verse.html verse="Malachi 4:1-3" text-after="." %}
 {% endcapture %}
 {% include verse.html
-text="Therefore <span class='hl-1'>as the tongue of fire devours the stubble, and as the dry grass sinks down in the flame</span>, so their root shall be as rottenness, and their blossom shall go up as dust ..." verse="Isaiah 5:24" caption=stubble
+text="Therefore <span class='hl-4'>as the tongue of fire devours the stubble, and as the dry grass sinks down in the flame</span>, so their root shall be as rottenness, and their blossom shall go up as dust ..." verse="Isaiah 5:24" caption=stubble
 %}

 {% include verse.html
 text="You blew with your wind.
-The sea covered them. <span class='hl-2'>They sank like lead in the mighty waters.</span>" verse="Exodus 15:10"
+The sea covered them. <span class='hl-5'>They sank like lead in the mighty waters.</span>" verse="Exodus 15:10"
 %}

 {% include verse.html
-text="There the workers of iniquity are fallen. <span class='hl-3'>They are thrust down, and shall not be able to rise.</span>" verse="Psalm 36:12"
+text="There the workers of iniquity are fallen. <span class='hl-6'>They are thrust down, and shall not be able to rise.</span>" verse="Psalm 36:12"
 %}

 {% include verse.html
-text="<span class='hl-4'>The kings of the earth take a stand, and the rulers take counsel together, against YHWH, and against his Anointed</span> ..." verse="Psalm 2:2"
+text="<span class='hl-7'>The kings of the earth take a stand, and the rulers take counsel together, against YHWH, and against his Anointed</span> ..." verse="Psalm 2:2"
 %}
 </div>